Jin-qg/jin-qg.github.io/_posts/2022-12-14-1-ISPRS-Ann-publish.md

 ---

-Manuscript titled **"3D SCENE RECONSTRUCTION AND PATH PLANNING METHOD FOR UAV IN GNSS-DENIED ENVIRONMENT"** is published on <i>ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences</i>.
+Manuscript titled **"3D SCENE RECONSTRUCTION AND PATH PLANNING METHOD FOR UAV IN GNSS-DENIED ENVIRONMENT"** is PUBLISHED on <i>ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences</i>.
 You can access it at https://doi.org/10.5194/isprs-annals-X-3-W1-2022-69-2022.